 Frustratingly, Madame Fortier’s succession papers do not itemize her wardrobe.
 See the Records of the Louisiana Cabildo (Louisiana State Museum), 1790-01-05-01.
-Although it might appear otherwise, she is also likely wearing a softer, possibly even unboned corset in keeping with period conventions.
+Although it might appear otherwise, she is also likely wearing a softer, possibly even unboned pair of stays in keeping with period conventions.

 Moreau de Saint-Méry, 18.